drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/12.recurring/03.create-subscriptions/docs.md

 ---

 ## Ordering a subscription/recurring product
 This section describes the sequence of events that occurs when a customer completes checkout for an order that includes a subscription/recurring product variation.
-At the end of the [Getting started section](../02.getting-started/docs.md), we had a non-recurring order with a payment method and at least one order item for a product variation that allows subscriptions.
+At the end of the [Getting started section](../02.getting-started/docs.md), we had an initial order with a payment method and at least one order item for a product variation that allows subscriptions.
 A "subscription" adjustment may have been added to the order (depending on the variation's billing schedule and timing of the order).

 ![Initial order](../images/01.initial-order.png)

+#### The Initial order vs. Recurring orders
+When a new subscription order is placed, it may be tempting to think, "oh, I've just created a new order with a subscription item.
+This must be a 'recurring' order with a 'recurring' order item."
+But that's not the case.
+A subscription's "Initial order" is never a recurring-type order.
+It does, however, have at least one order item for a product variation that allows subscriptions.
+And this product variation is set as the Subscription's "Purchased entity".

+"Recurring" orders, on the other hand, are created for each billing period of a subscription.
+And the recurring order's items represent the charges applied to the subscription during that billing period.
+You will never directly create or edit either a recurring order or recurring order items through the UI.
+These entities are managed internally, as part of the overall subscription system.
+(Note: as of 3/13/2018, there is [an open issue (#2925817)](https://www.drupal.org/project/commerce_recurring/issues/2925817) for disallowing the creation/editing of recurring orders.)

 ### OrderSubscriber onPlace() method
 The Commerce Recurring module includes an `OrderSubscriber` service that subscribes to the `commerce_order.place.pre_transition` event.
 When a customer completes checkout, the order is placed, and the order subscriber's `onPlace()` method is triggered.
 In this method, we first confirm that the order type is *not* recurring and that the payment method has been set.
 If the order is valid, we iterate through the order's items.
 If an order item's purchasable entity has both a "subscription type" and "billing schedule", then a new subscription is created for the item.